nuxt/docs/en/guide/plugins.md

 Vue.use(VueNotifications)
 ```

-In case you need to require some libraries only for the server, you can use the `process.server` variable set to `true` when webpack is creating the `server.bundle.js` file.
+In case you need to import some libraries only for the server, you can use the `process.server` variable set to `true` when webpack is creating the `server.bundle.js` file.

 Also, if you need to know if you are inside a generated app (via `nuxt generate`), you can check `process.static`, set to `true` during generation and after.
 To know the state when a page is being server-rendered by `nuxt generate` before being saved, you can use `process.static && process.server`.